Ergon-moe/Bitcoin-Static/doc/build-windows.md

     sudo update-alternatives --config x86_64-w64-mingw32-gcc # Set the default mingw32 gcc compiler option to posix.
 ```

-Note that for WSL 2 the Bitcoin Cash Node source path MUST be somewhere in the default
+Note that for WSL 2 the Bitcoin Static source path MUST be somewhere in the default
 mount file system, for example `/usr/src/bitcoin-cash-node`, AND not under `/mnt/d/`.
 This means you cannot use a directory that is located directly on the host Windows
 file system to perform the build.